 Critical World Citizenship

-Put simply, Critical World Citizenship is an attitude.
+Put simply, critical world citizenship is an attitude.
 Critical world citizens combine scientific knowledge and personal development to actively improve society.
 Practicing critical world citizenship requires a set of skills that blend moderation with determination.
-These competencies are presented here with concrete tools and tips for teachers and students.
+These competencies are rooted in active learning methods and are presented here with concrete tools and tips for teachers and students.

 Skills

-Do you want to know which skills contribute to being a Critical World Citizen, or are you looking for further depth and/or inspiration?
-On the pages below, you will find more information, practical tips, concrete activities, assignments, and learning materials for each skill.
+Do you want to know which skills contribute to being a critical world citizen, or are you looking for inspiration?
+Visit the pages below for detailed information, practical tips, teaching activities and learning materials for each skill.

 • Patience